metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_trace_v1alpha1_manifest.md

 Required:

-- `url` (String) Address of Datadog collector, only host and port are allowed (no paths, fragments etc.)
+- `url` (String) Address of Datadog collector, only host and port are allowed (no paths,fragments etc.)

 Optional:

-- `split_service` (Boolean) Determines if datadog service name should be split based on traffic direction and destination.
-For example, with 'splitService: true' and a 'backend' service that communicates with a couple of databases, you would get service names like 'backend_INBOUND', 'backend_OUTBOUND_db1', and 'backend_OUTBOUND_db2' in Datadog.
-Default: false
+- `split_service` (Boolean) Determines if datadog service name should be split based on trafficdirection and destination.
+For example, with 'splitService: true' and a'backend' service that communicates with a couple of databases, you wouldget service names like 'backend_INBOUND', 'backend_OUTBOUND_db1', and'backend_OUTBOUND_db2' in Datadog.

 <a id="nestedatt--spec--default--backends--open_telemetry"></a>